Get Going Guide (2026)

 Where discovery goes wrong:

-• Missing deadlines and letting delays drag on
+• You miss deadlines and letting delays drag on.

-• Spending more on discovery than the disputed assets justify
+• You spend more on discovery than the disputed assets justify.

 Where discovery goes right:

-• Experts are used when complexity requires it
+• You use experts when complexity requires it.

 Discovery isn’t just paperwork.
 It’s how you: